a) Membership is open for Male amateur golfers who are 50 and older (the applicant must turn 50 at any time during the calendar year.)

 e) Membership form can be downloaded, see link at bottom of page.

-a) A new member with an existing GHIN handicap will have that handicap lowered by 10% until you have (4) four NNSGC scores, at which time the NNSGC handicap will be computed and used from that point forward.
+a) A new member with an existing GHIN handicap will have that handicap lowered by 10% until you have (2) two NNSGC scores, at which time the NNSGC handicap will be computed and used from that point forward.

-c) Should neither system fit you we will give you a handicap after two of our tournaments.
+b) Should neither system fit you we will give you a handicap after (2) two of our tournaments in the same year.

 HANDICAP CALCULATIONS: (Computer program)